tvalerius/CSL-Styles/README.md

 ## Short form citation style for presentation slides
 I wanted a simple citation form to include in presentations to credit the data source.
-The more formal styles for grants were too long, so I adapted an existing style to include just the First author, year, journal, and, if present, a DOI.
-The CSL style is called `Presentation short citations.`
+The more formal styles for grants were too long, so I adapted an existing styles to include just the First author, year, journal, and, if present, a DOI.
+The CSL style is called `Presentation short citations.` (Note that the original contributors have been left in the code to credit their efforts.)
 CSL file for short citations to be included on slides for presentations.
 This way, there is enough short info for viewers to get down in their notes (name, date, journal), and if the slides are posted, the DOI is a usable link.

 _Within text style:_